thabet1thabet1/athkari/README.md

 - **Quran**
   - Read and listen to the Quran with Uthmani script and audio recitation.
   - Surah navigation, search, and Khatmah (completion) tracking.
+  - **Download Surah recitations by Sheikh Noreen** for offline listening.
+  - **Beautiful Quranic Duas** section for easy access to supplications from the Quran.

 - **Prayer Times**
   - Accurate daily prayer times based on your location.